arielmission-space/PAOS/docs/source/user/propagation/index.rst

 Example
 ~~~~~~~~~~~~~

-Code example to use :class:`~paos.paos_wfo.WFO` to simulate a simple propagation loop that involves key actions such as
+Code example to use :class:`~paos.classes.wfo.WFO` to simulate a simple propagation loop that involves key actions such as
 applying a circular aperture, the throughput normalization, applying a Paraxial lens with focal length
 :math:`f=1.0` m, and propagating to the lens focus.